 'The Orrs and Lonsdales were tenant farmers in the Loughgall area.
 In the 1860s, however, the Lonsdales decided that, rather than producing and selling butter locally, they would buy other farmers' butter and sell it to the English market.
 They established their first butter depot in Armagh city and then set up similar depots in many parts of Ireland.
 In the 1880s, they moved the centre of their operations to Manchester and imported agricultural produce from Ireland and countries of the Empire.
 The business was very successful.
 In 1901, the parliamentary seat for Mid Armagh fell vacant and 50-year-old Lonsdale returned from Manchester to be elected as MP.
 In 1903, he became secretary of the Irish unionists at Westminster and helped to revitalise unionism, leading to the establishment of the Ulster Unionist Council in 1905.
 In 1911 he was tipped as a possible leader of the party, but in the end he was the person delegated to ask Sir Edward Carson to take the position.
 In 1917, when Carson joined the British war Cabinet, Lonsdale became leader of the party for a year.
 In 1918 he vacated his seat and entered the House of Lords as Lord Armaghdale.
 He died in 1923, leaving the very large sum of £300,000, none of which came to our family, unfortunately.'
 [Further details of Lord Armaghdale follow below]

-Thomas was born on 5th December 1854, the youngest child and second son of the greyhound and horse trainer, James Lonsdale (1826-1913), Deputy Lieutenant, of the Pavillion, Armagh.
-The Lonsdale family had long been prominent on the public life of Armagh and James Lonsdale's father, Thomas Lonsdale, lived at Loughgall, Co.
+Thomas was born on 5th December 1854, the youngest child and second son of the greyhound and horse trainer, James Lonsdale (1826-1913), Deputy Lieutenant, of The Pavillion, Armagh, which is now the site of Armagh College of Further Education.
+The Lonsdale family, for whom Lonsdale Street is named, had long been prominent on the public life of Armagh.
+James Lonsdale's father, Thomas Lonsdale, lived at Loughgall, Co.
 Armagh.
-James Lonsdale was a well known sportsman, being sometime owner of a large kennel of greyhounds, and gained many successes, notably with Light Cavalry, the winner of the Raughlin Cup in 1868, and Coragh Hill.
-For many years he held a nomination in the Waterloo Cup, and, although he never won this prize, on several occasions his dogs ran prominently.
+On 7 January 1846, James Lonsdale married Jane, daughter of William Brownlee, who gave him two sons, John Brownlee Lonsdale, Lord Armaghdale (see below) and the aforementioned Thomas Lonsdale, and two daughters, Mary and Jane.
+Mrs. Jane Lonsdale died in April 1855, when Thomas was not yet five months old, suggesting some complications of childbirth.
+James was married secondly in 1856 to Harriet, daughter of John Rolston.
+James Lonsdale was a well known sportsman, being sometime owner of a large kennel of greyhounds, and gained many successes, notably with Light Cavalry, the winner of the Raughlin Cup in 1868.
+(Master McGrath, the previous years winner, famously won the Waterloo Cup in 1868, 1869 and 1871).
+For many years Thomas also held a nomination in the Waterloo Cup, and, although he never won this prize, on several occasions his dogs ran prominently.
 From 1870 he identified himself more particularly with the Irish Turf and over the next forty years bred and ran his horses at all the principal meetings in the country.
 He did not confine his attention entirely to racing in the flat.
 In 1901, his Coragh Hill won the Lancashire Steeplechase of 2000 sovereigns as Manchester, after running fifth in the Grand National the week before.
 In flat racing perhaps his most prominent victory was with Aviator, who won the Irish Derby in 1910 at the Curragh.
 He was present to see his horse run at the last Baldoyle Meeting before his death aged 89 on April 26th 1913.
-On 7 January 1846, James married Jane, daughter of William Brownlee, who gave him two sons, John Brownlee Lonsdale, Lord Armaghdale, and the aforementioned Thomas Lonsdale, and two daughters, Mary and Jane.
-That Mrs. Jane Lonsdale died in April 1855, when Thomas was not yet five months old, suggests some complications of childbirth.
-James was married secondly in 1856 to Harriet, daughter of John Rolston.

 Above: John Bunbury Lonsdale and his wife and chauffeur in their car at the